Livio de Marchi Gallery

-Livio de Marchi, also known as the Carpenter of Venice, is one of the most curious artists of Venice.
+Livio de Marchi, also known as the Carpenter of Venice, is one of the most unusual artists in Venice.

 After studying art and drawing at the Royal Academy of Fine Arts in Venice, Livio de Marchi took an interest in sculpture, and after having tried various types of materials, he decided to focus on wood, which became his favourite element.